Glutamine: essential amino acid for your well-being

 In bodybuilding

-Apart from bodybuilding, glutamine is also beneficial for other types of sports.
-It helps maintain endurance and reduce fatigue, thus allowing athletes to extend their training sessions and improve their overall performance.
+Outside of bodybuilding, glutamine is also beneficial for other types of sports.
+It helps maintain endurance and reduce fatigue, allowing athletes to extend their training sessions and improve their overall performance.

-This element can also help reduce recovery time between training sessions, which can help increase the productivity of training sessions.
+This element can also help reduce recovery time between training sessions, which can help increase training session productivity.

 3. Maintain the integrity of the intestinal barrier